Dalek: Music

-Dalek is also mentioned and pictured in the Doc Brown vs Doctor Who.
-Epic Rap Battles of History Season 2, being summoned by Brown to exterminate the Tenth Doctor.

-Samples of Dalek voices uttering the phrases "the prisoners have escaped" and "exterminate them" appear in the song "Shakespeare's Tacklebox" by the Australian band Spiderbait on their 1993 debut LP "ShaShaVaGlava".

 Video games

 Licensed Doctor Who games featuring Daleks include 1984's The Key to Time, a text adventure game for the ZX Spectrum.
 The first graphical game to feature daleks was the eponymous, turn-based title released by Johan Strandberg for the Macintosh in the same year.
 Daleks also appeared in minor roles or as thinly disguised versions in other, minor games throughout the 80s, but did not feature as central adversaries in a licensed game until 1992, when Admiral Software published Dalek Attack.
 The game allowed the player to play various Doctors or companions, running them through several environments to defeat the Daleks.
 In 1997 the BBC released a PC game entitled Destiny of the Doctors which also featured the Daleks, among other adversaries.

-Unauthorized games featuring Daleks continued to appear through the 1990s and 2000s, including Dalek-based modifications of Dark Forces, Quake, and Half-Life, and even more recently, a mod of Halo: Combat Evolved; many of these can be found online, including an Adobe Flash game, Dalek:Dissolution Earth.
-In 1998 QWho, a modification for Quake, featured the Daleks as adversaries.
-This also formed the basis of TimeQuake, a total conversion written in 2000 which included other Doctor Who monsters such as Sontarans.
-Another unauthorised game is DalekTron, a based on Robotron: 2084 written to coincide with the 2005 series.

 One authorised online game is The Last Dalek, a Flash game created by New Media Collective for the BBC.
 It is based on the 2005 episode "Dalek" and can be played at the official BBC Doctor Who website.
 The Doctor Who website also features another game, Daleks vs Cybermen (also known as Cyber Troop Control Interface), based on the 2006 episode "Doomsday"; in this game, the player controls troops of Cybermen which must fight Daleks as well as Torchwood Institute members.